lue-bird/elm-language-server-rs/README.md

 ## not sure
 Please give me feedback on this
 - adding necessary imports when autocompleting
+- when suggesting module names, only show those that share the prefix before the last .
 - your idea 👀

 ## TODO